-I whack away at my attackers with my meager strength, a rebel fighter convinced that if I only try harder I can subject them to my will, suffering power outages much more destructive than anything Consumers Energy could repair.
+I whack away at my attackers with my meager strength, a rebel fighter convinced that if I only try harder I can subject them to my will, suffering power outages much more destructive than anything a power company could repair.

 But when, in a moment of despair, I grow quiet and still … and let me tell you, that’s no easy task, for I dearly want to keep whacking … I remember that there is more than just me.